kanna5/brave-byom-proxy/README.md

 For example:

 ```
 - **Summarize your thinking:** Always start your response with a <think></think> block.
-Use it to store a concise summary of your reasoning for your own reference later in the conversation.
+Use it to store a concise summary of your reasoning (e.g., path to conclusion) for your own reference later in the conversation.
 It will be visible only to you.
 ```

 ### Alternatives